...

 • There must have been failings on the part of those responsible for handling your personal data to comply with data protection laws, which led to a breach.

-• This breach must have involved your personal data.
+• This breach must have involved your personal data being compromised.

-• As a result, you suffered either psychological injury or financial losses.
+• As a result, you suffered either psychological injury or financial losses (or both).

 Please be aware that journalism is exempt from parts of the UK GDPR, so to learn whether you could be eligible to bring forward a claim, please speak to one of our advisors.
-They can offer insight into eligibility, liability and the amount of compensation you could be eligible to receive.
+They can offer insight into eligibility, liability and the claims process in general.

 What Damage Could You Claim For After A Media Company Data Breach